John Grayburn: Legacy

 After his death, Grayburn was buried on the bridge embankment close to where he was killed.
 His remains were recovered in 1948 and added to the Arnhem Oosterbeek War Cemetery.
 Although most graves in the cemetery are organised by unit, Grayburn's is separate from the other parachute formations.
 His VC is in the care of the Parachute Regiment and Airborne Forces Museum and there are plaques in his memory at Chalfont St Giles parish church, and at the Hong Kong and Shanghai Banking Corporation war memorial in Hong Kong, where Grayburn's uncle worked before the war.
 He is also commemorated on the Sherborne School War Memorial and in the Sherborne School Book of Remembrance.
 A room in the clubhouse of Amersham and Chiltern Rugby Club is named after him.
 He is also named prominently on the front panel of the plinth unveiled at the new student accommodation in James Wolfe Road, Oxford on 16 August 2019 at the site of Cowley Barracks.

-In the 1977 film A Bridge Too Far, Christopher Good played a composite character of Grayburn and Tatham-Warter.